baliyanvinay/Good-READS/README.md

 ## Problems:
-1. CSS Grid is missing some property, does not cover whole page.
+1. CSS Grid is missing some property, does not cover whole page: Fixed
-<p>This has been fixed</p>
-2. Fontsize for the content is too small
+2. Fontsize for the content is too small: Fixed
-3. Absolute footer position is overlapped by CSS grid when there are more rows.
+3. Absolute footer position is overlapped by CSS grid when there are more rows: Parked

+## Enhancements:
+1. Authors - Authors shall be registered users but with isAuthor flag set to True; Only the authors shall be displayed on the author page.
+2. Registered users can lend a book only if the shelf has a copy of the book available.
+3. Registered users can add a book if they like and also can delete the ones they have added.
+4. Admin user or Super user can add/remove a user/book from the admin panel.
+5. Registered user can view their profile and can make themselves author at any time.
+6. Author can't be a user if there are books linked to him/her.
+Books must be deleted first.

 # Good-READS
 Breakdown and build up project.
 To understand the working of Django forms, class based views, handling of static files and settings core functions.